His Jazz Bride

-His Jazz Bride is a 1926 American silent drama film released by Warner Brothers Pictures.
-The movie starred Marie Prevost and Matt Moore.
+His Jazz Bride is a 1926 American silent drama film directed by Herman C. Raymaker and starred Marie Prevost, Matt Moore, and Gayne Whitman.
+The film was released by Warner Bros.
+Pictures on January 15, 1926.

 Plot

 As described in a film magazine review, Gloria Gregory's extravagance causes marital trouble for her husband Dick.
 She is influenced by a chum, May Seymour, and both are jazz-crazy, attending liquorish parties and spending lavishly.
 Alec Seymour accepts a bribe as an inspector and passes an unsafe steamer as being seaworthy.
 The boat is put into the excursion trade.
 Gloria is aboard the steamer on a trip attending a midnight drunken party when Dick reaches the vessel and tries to warn the captain and passengers of the danger, but he is ignored.
 The ship's boilers explode, and the steamer sinks while its reckless passengers continue dancing and drinking.
 Dick and Gloria are saved, and she promises to reform her flapper ways.